bombasticbob/PDP11/dectape/README.txt

 mainframe system at that time.
 As such it was really useful for schools that teach programming, which is where I learned to use it.

-The 'RT' means 'Run Time' and as such it is an RTOS by the classic definition of one.
+The 'RT' means 'Real Time' and as such it is an RTOS by the classic definition of one.
 In short, it's NOT a time-share system.
 It's a dedicated system with foreground/background capability, so if you're controlling a device, or doing punch card programs, it's perfect (well,